juanfcampuzano/DigitRecognition/README.md

 The first step was to overfit the training set to reduce bias and then make adjustments to the model to reduce variance.
 Techniques to reduce bias: train the model for a longer time, make the neural network deeper, add more neurons to the network.
-Techniques to reduce variance: add dropout layers, l2 regularization, batch normalization.
+Techniques to reduce variance: add dropout layers, l2 regularization, batch normalization, data augmentation.

 # Model Performance
 The performance of the Convolutional Neural Network was satisfactory.